nemonik/hands-on-DevOps-gen2/README.md

 If during the class you encounter errors where you cannot pull the necessary images.
 Consider paying the 7 dollars for a Pro account <https://www.docker.com/pricing> It is 7 dollars if you pay monthly or 5 dollars/month if pay 60 dollars for a year up front.
 With the Pro account you can make 5000 pulls on docker.io's container registry per day.

-The class can be configured to make use of a pull through registry to mitigate the need, but really nothing can be done if you're anonympus image requests are from a private network with others anonymous users doing the same.
+The class can be configured to make use of a pull through registry to mitigate the need, but really nothing can be done if you're anonymous image requests are from a private network with others anonymous users doing the same.
 A pull through registry will cache the image you request, so the next time you request the same image the registry will pull the image from the cache vice docker.io.

 To enable the pull through registry, edit the [./.env](./.env) file at the root of the project and enable the pull through registry via